Navideck/universal_ble/README.md

 ##### With Services

-When setting this parameter, the scan results will only include devices that advertize any of the specified services.
+When setting this parameter, the scan results will only include devices that advertise any of the specified services.
 This is the primary filter.
 All devices are first filtered by services, then further filtered by other criteria.
 This parameter is mandatory on [web](#web) if you want to access those services.

 ```dart
 List<String> withServices;